 A very warm welcome from all of us and thank you for wanting to learn about our program!

 There has never been a better time to apply to our Child and Adolescent Psychiatry Fellowship at Washington University School of Medicine in St. Louis.
-Indeed, we just welcomed our first expanded fellowship class of 1st year fellows (now five per year) and are adding rotations in eating disorders and youth substance abuse as part of this expansion.
 We are confident that we offer a training that is exceptional and difficult to replicate elsewhere.

 Here is a brief overview of our program: trainees rotate in a remarkable inpatient setting providing the highest level of acute psychiatric care for Missouri children and adolescents, a psychotherapy clinic with real-time video-based monitoring and feedback, a phenomenal infant-preschool clinic, extensive outpatient experiences in both academic and community mental health practices, a consult rotation in a world class children’s hospital, and an ever-expanding portfolio of other innovative clinical programs including an autism center of excellence.